• Skip to main content

 Litigious Scrub of Collection Agencies

-Many lawsuits are filed by patients after they fail to pay for the treatment, but when the staff of the dental practice tries to recover money from the patient, they wait for a debt collection law violation so that they can sue the dental practice back for huge payouts.
+Patients file many lawsuits after failing to pay for the treatment, but when the dental practice staff tries to recover money from the patient, they wait for a debt collection law violation to sue the dental practice back for huge payouts.
 Many of these patients have a history of suing medical practices.
 It is advisable to transfer accounts to a collection agency after it has been due for over 60-90 days.
-Collection agencies are well trained on debt collection laws, and many agencies do a litigious scrub on these as well.
+Collection agencies are well trained on debt collection laws, and many agencies do a litigious scrub on these.
 If a patient is found to have a history of suing doctors, they advise the dental practice accordingly.

 Sources: